tbrownex/Investing/README.txt

-1. Download any/all historical prices for funds
+1. Download
-2. Put them all in /retirement/accounts/raw, even if they're not all in the same account
+    a) Download the historical prices for funds and put into /retirement/funds/raw The dates should all be first of the month.
+Last row might have a current month, like 12/14: remove that row...all dates should be 1st of the month
-3. Download the benchmark (SPX) and put in folder /retirement/benchmark
+    b) Download the dividend data for the funds and put into /retirement/funds/raw/dividends
+2. Format
-4. Run "formatFunds" to remove some extra columns and rename the columns
+    a) Run "formatFunds" to remove some extra columns and rename the columns
+    b) Run "formatDividends" to aggregate the dividends for a month
+3. Run "calcNumShares" which will compute the number of shares a set amount ($10,000) would have bought as of the first price available (first row in the fund data).
+The account values is calculated from then on as this number of shares times the current price
+4. Run "addDividends" to convert the per-share dividend amount to $$.
+A dividend of $.1 per share times 100 shares would result in a $10 dividend, so compute and store the $10.
+Download the benchmark (SPX) and put in folder /retirement/benchmark
-5. Run "normalizeFunds" to generate the growth of $100
+5. Run "calcTotalFundValue" to generate the growth of $100

 6. Run "summarizeFunds" to generate volatility and annualized growth
 5. Go into "mergeFunds"
     a) check the dictionary entries: each account has a set of funds associated which has to be up to date.